 When carrying on our business and practice, processing your data and providing a service, it is likely that we shall record for some of the following personal information that you provide:

 - physical or mental health details

-- information deemed to be "special category" information, such as your racial or ethnic origin, sex life or sexual orientation, political opinions, religious, philosophical or other beliefs
+- (very rarely) information deemed to be "special category" information, such as your racial or ethnic origin, sex life or sexual orientation, political opinions, religious, philosophical or other beliefs

 - other personal data relevant to instructions to provide mediation services, including data specific to your instructions.

-The same categories of information may also be obtained from third parties, such as other legal professionals or experts, members of the public, your family and friends, witnesses, courts and other tribunals, investigators, government departments, regulators, and public records and registers.
+The same categories of information may also be obtained from third parties, in particular from people directly involved in your dispute or your management of the mediation process.
+Examples are: legal professionals, professional experts, members of your family, friends whom you might ring into the process, government departments, regulators, and public records and registers.

 We may use your personal information for the following purposes:

 - to keep accounting records and carry out office administration;